zuijdhoek/ProgrammingAssignment4/README.md

 ### Programming Assignment 4: Getting And Cleaning Data
 The assignment concerns a series of operations to be executed with different data files in order to create one single and tidy dataset.
+Involved operation are:

+1. Loading the training and the test data files.
+2. Narrowing the datasets by extracting only the measurements on the mean and standard deviation for each measurement.
+3. Assigning descriptive activity names to name the activities in the data set
+4. Assigning appropriately labels the data set with descriptive variable names.
+5. Merging the test and training data sets into a single data set.
+6. From the data set in step 5, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 These operations will be executed by running the R script file **run_analysis.r** (also included).

-* Loads the training and the test data files.
-* Narrows the datasets by extracting only the measurements on the mean and standard deviation for each measurement.
-* Assigns descriptive activity names to name the activities in the data set
-* Assigns appropriately labels the data set with descriptive variable names.
-* From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 IMPORTANT!